ryan-mcclue/musings/tower-of-knowledge.md

 50m for 10 minutes

 # Desktop
-Ubuntu as most user friendly and widely supported

 ## Legalities
 Anti-trust laws don't prevent monopolies, they prevent attempts to monopolise by unfair means, e.g. Microsoft browser market, Apple app store etc.

-permissive (MIT, BSD, Apache, zlib) gives users more freedom to say relicense, include closed source software, etc. generally just attribution licenses (in that this is only enforcement)
+Permissive (MIT, BSD, Apache, zlib) gives users more freedom to say relicense, include closed source software, etc.

-weak copyleft (LPGL) (glibc)
+Generally just attribution licenses (in that this is only enforcement) Unlike MIT, Apache includes a user non-litigation?

-applies to files of library not your entire codebase, i.e. must still release your version of the library used so, dynamic linking makes this easier for keeping your source closed if static, must make a few extra steps to ensure the LGPL parts are available, e.g. publish object files
+Weak copyleft (LPGL) applies to files of library not your entire codebase, i.e. must still release your version of the library used So, dynamic linking makes this easier for keeping your source closed If statically linking, must make a few extra steps to ensure the LGPL parts are available, e.g. publish object files

-copyleft (GPL) enforces devlopers wants the for code on users, so the software stays under the same license. encounter more licensing restrictions.
-GPLv3 tiviosiataion, issue for Mac as their code is signed so doesn't allow for user modification (so deals with hardware/system locks) code signing issues? so, GPL infects your software, enforces even if just a library usage to release whole project as GPLv3 (so source code released)

-although android technically open-source, most of the software run on it isn't
+Copyleft (GPL) enforces the developers usage of the code.
+So, any derivative software must release whole project as GPL, i.e infects your software Subsequently encounter more licensing restrictions.

-creative commons is a set of licenses that make explicit requirements for users, e.g. CC BY-NC, CC BY-SA, etc. unlike MIT, Apache includes a user non-litigation, so users can't initiate litigation if the creators decide to patent something
+Creative commons is a set of licenses that make explicit requirements for users, e.g. CC BY-NC, CC BY-SA, etc.?

+Public domain means no license, so could claim as yours

+## Unix
+Ubuntu distro as most user friendly and widely supported

+Linux DRM (direct rendering manager) -> X11 (display server) -> xfce (desktop environment)
+Linux ALSA (advanced linux sound architecture) -> pulseaudio (sound server)

+Terminal type writer something you should ask your grandfather about

+KVM (kernel-based virutal machine) kernel based virtual machine allows linux kernel to act as hypervisor ∴ type 1 hypervisor (virtualbox type 2, i.e. run atop an OS) Often see with KVM/QEMU (virt-manager)

+Contempt culture (language wars)-change-systemd Original Unix borne out of want for simplicity over competing systems Service is like a collection of daemons.
+Need for services came from growth of Web and need for handling databases, lots of connections etc.
+Something like launchd (an unit system) allows services to be started not at boot time.
+Also listen for software hardware changes.
+So,  we extend from simple bootstrapping to handling events.
+So,  now more than service manager,  a system manager As kernel more dynamic,  e.g change IRQ for device at runtime,
+can think of a system layer as an intermediary between kernel and users pace.
+Have things like network manager.
+This avoids having 15 disparate packages each with own file format config Systemd a collection of binaries,  so not exactly violating Unix philosphy Some disparity between systemd idea and its inplementation Major component of systemd is service manager,  I.e init system to bootstrap user space

+system level software
+systemd ()
+cron (job scheduler)

+in a sense, LTS involves significant backports

+hardlink to inode (therefore impervious to file name change, deletion, etc.) softlink to file name

+a directory is a mapping of filenames to inodes (for ext4 atleast?)

+journaling is regularly writing operations that are to be performed in RAM to disk area of memory known as journal. then apply these changes to disk when necessary this overhead makes them slower, but more robust on crashes as can read journal to ascertain whether certain operations finished performing

+the metadata stored by inode determined by filesystem in use
+e.g. fat32 won't store permissions, last modification time fat32 also no journaling or soft-links inode references file metadata (pointer to data, permissions, access time). this allows concurrent modification of the file

+UUID/GUID (universally/globally) 16bytes

+premptive scheduler will swap processes based on specific criteria. most are round-robin, i.e. has process is run for a predefined time slice CFS does not use heuristics (ad hoc guide), ∴ more straightforward uses rb-tree. so, as task inserted onto this is logarithmic, ∴ this is cost of context switch each node key is `(time process as run on CPU) * (process niceness)`

 RAID is method of combining multiple disks together so appear like one disk called an array.
 Various types, e.g. RAID0 (striping) some parts of file in multiple disks,